Curtis Newton (Canadian football): Toronto Argonauts (first stint)

+Toronto Argonauts (second stint)

+He was then signed back to the Argonauts on October 5, 2017, and played in one game before finishing the season on Toronto's practice roster.
+Newton won his first Grey Cup championship as a member of the 105th Grey Cup champion Toronto Argonauts.

+Hamilton Tiger-Cats (second stint)

-After being released from his practice roster agreement, Newton signed as a free agent with the Hamilton Tiger-Cats on February 6, 2018.
+After being released from his practice roster agreement with the Argonauts, Newton signed as a free agent with the Tiger-Cats on February 6, 2018.
 He played in all 18 regular season games in 2018, recording a career high 11 special teams tackles and two defensive tackles.
-He also recorded his first blocked punt on August 3, 2018 which was returned for a touchdown by teammate Sean Thomas Erlington.
+He also recorded his first blocked punt on August 3, 2018, which was returned for a touchdown by teammate Sean Thomas Erlington.
 Newton also played in his first post-season games that year, recording three special teams tackles in two games.
 On January 15, 2020, The Tiger-Cats announced they had signed Newton to a contract extension.
 He signed another contract extension with the Tiger-Cats on December 29, 2020.
+On February 22, 2023, Newton became a free agent.